darl/renovate/docs/usage/configuration-options.md

 ## bazel

 Bazel is quite unlike most other "package managers" that Renovate supports, which usually focus on a particular ecosystem like JavaScript, Ruby or Docker.
 Instead, Bazel is a build tool so supports a multitude of languages/datasources.
-Renovate does not support all possible Bazel references, although would like to, and feature requests are welcoe.
+Renovate does not support all possible Bazel references, although would like to, and feature requests are welcome.

 ## bbUseDefaultReviewers